Ideal Weight Calculator

 How is ideal weight calculated?

-Which formula is best?
+Which ideal weight formula is the most accurate?

-What's a healthy weight range for me?
+What is a healthy weight range for my height?

 Related calculators